Santino Ferrucci

 Santino Michael Ferrucci (born May 31, 1998) is an American professional racing driver.
-He competes in the IndyCar Series, driving the No 14 Chevrolet for A.J.
-Foyt Racing.
-He has also previously raced in the FIA Formula 2 Championship.
+He competes full-time in the IndyCar Series, driving the No. 14 Chevrolet for A. J. Foyt Enterprises.
+He has also previously raced in the FIA Formula 2 Championship and the NASCAR Xfinity Series.

 Career

 Lower formulae

-He competed in five races in German Formula Three for EuroInternational, scoring 2nd in his fourth.
+He competed in five races in German Formula Three for EuroInternational, scoring second in his fourth.
 He also completed three races in British Formula 3 for Fortec Motorsport, scoring a pole and two wins as well as the end of European Formula 3 season, again for EuroInternational.

 Reuniting with Fortec, Ferrucci participated in the Macau Grand Prix.
-Ferrucci finished the main race in 8th.
+Ferrucci finished the main race in eighth.

 FIA Formula 3 European Championship

-At the start of the year, Ferrucci competed in the Toyota Racing Series for Giles Motorsport.
-Ferrucci finished the season 3rd overall, scoring his only win at Manfeild and scoring 5 other podiums.
+At the start of 2015, Ferrucci competed in the Toyota Racing Series for Giles Motorsport.
+Ferrucci finished the season third overall, scoring his only win at Manfeild and scoring five other podiums.

-Ferrucci returned to European Formula 3, this time with Mücke Motorsport, finishing 11th overall and scoring his only podium in Formula 3 at Spa.
+Ferrucci returned to European Formula 3, this time with Mücke Motorsport, finishing eleventh overall and scoring his only podium in Formula 3 at Spa.

-At the end of the year, Ferrucci once again raced in the Macau Grand Prix, this time finishing 6th in the main race.
+At the end of the year, Ferrucci once again raced in the Macau Grand Prix, this time finishing sixth in the main race.

 GP3 Series

 Ferrucci moved to the GP3 Series with newcomers DAMS.
-Ferrucci's best result was a 3rd in the sprint race at Spa-Francorchamps and ended the season 12th in the standings.
+Ferrucci's best result was a third in the sprint race at Spa-Francorchamps and ended the season twelfth in the standings.

 In February 2017, Ferrucci retained a DAMS drive for a second GP3 season.
 He only competed in the first three events, and scored points in only the first two races, before making a switch to Formula 2.